Create your first Node.js application

 Using the VSCode debugger

-One of the things I like about VSCode is it’s just easy to use.
+One of the things I like about VSCode is that it’s just easy to use.
 There’s no complicated configuration to worry about; I just load up my code and go.

 The same applies to debugging with VSCode.
 Once you have the Unit 6 project loaded into VSCode, you can easily debug it: